-10 Quick Restaurant SEO Tips to Boost Your Google Search Visibility
+11 SEO Tips To Boost Your Restaurant Visibility In Search

 Again, single-location restaurants have an easier road here.
 Based on decisions you’ve made about your market area, make sure you provide enough cues and context to users and the search engines as to where your restaurant is and what area it serves.

-Sometimes the search engines and out-of-town visitors don’t fully understand the unofficial names of neighborhoods and areas.
+Sometimes, the search engines and out-of-town visitors don’t fully understand the unofficial names of neighborhoods and areas.

 By providing content that is tied into the community and doesn’t simply assume that everyone knows where you’re located, you can help everyone out.

-One example of this is a 100-location chain that started small with a single paragraph for each location written in a way that was tailored to the store, local history, neighborhood, and community engagement.
+One example of this is a 100-location chain that started small with a single paragraph for each location written in a way tailored to the store, local history, neighborhood, and community engagement.

-From there, we were able to find other areas to scale and it worked well to differentiate stores from each other.
+From there, we were able to find other areas to scale, and it worked well to differentiate stores from each other.

+When it comes to nuanced and potentially confusing location names and context, addresses can be misleading.
+Think about how Google will handle those.

+These are important factors to consider so you aren’t trying to have a location compete with too broad of a geographic area for search rankings.

 7. Apply Basic On-Page SEO Best Practices

-Without going into the details of all on-page and indexing optimization techniques, I want to encourage you to not skip or ignore the best practices of on-page SEO.
+Without going into the details of all on-page and indexing optimization techniques, I want to encourage you not to skip or ignore the best practices of on-page SEO.

-You need indexing to ensure the search engines know you exist and on-page to ensure the proper classification of your content.
+You need your page to be indexed to ensure you have the potential for visibility and on-page SEO to ensure the proper classification of your content.

-You can spend a lot of time on a full SEO strategy but if you’re just getting started, I recommend putting the rest aside and starting with these two areas.
+You can spend a lot of time on a full SEO strategy, but if you’re just getting started, I recommend putting the rest aside and starting with these two areas.

-To ensure your site is indexed properly now and into the future, check your robots.txt and XML sitemap.
+To ensure your site is crawled and indexed properly now and in the future, check your robots.txt and XML sitemap.
 Set up Google Search Console to look for errors.

 When it comes to on-page, ensure that you have unique and keyword-specific page URLs, title tags, meta description tags, headings, page copy, and image alt attributes.

-This sounds like a lot, but start with your most important pages like your home, menu, about, and contact pages and go from there as time permits.
+This sounds like a lot, but start with your most important pages, like your home, menu, about, and contact pages, and go from there as time permits.

 8. Think Mobile First

 Mobile accounts for a high percentage of visits to restaurant websites.
-Google now focuses on the mobile version of a website for understanding its content.
+Google now crawls the mobile version of a website to understand its content.

-Hopefully, you’ve already created a responsive website or one that passes the necessary mobile-friendly tests.
+Hopefully, you have a responsive website or one that passes the necessary mobile-friendly tests.

 But that’s just the beginning when it comes to mobile.

-It’s also critical to think about page load speed, proper rendering, and providing a great mobile user experience.
+It’s also critical to think about page load speed and providing a great mobile user experience.

 9. Implement Schema “Restaurants” Markup